kaazing/ios.client/ws/README.md

 # Learning How to Develop Client Applications

-To learn how to develop client applications with these projects, see the documentation on [developer.kaazing.com](http://developer.kaazing.com/documentation/5.0/index.html).
+To learn how to develop client applications with this project, see the documentation on [developer.kaazing.com](http://developer.kaazing.com/documentation/5.0/index.html).

 # View a Running Demo

-To view demos of clients built with these projects, see [kaazing.org](http://kaazing.org/)
+To view demos of clients built with this project, see [kaazing.org](http://kaazing.org/)